adammathes/neko/README.md

 ## Crawl Feeds

-By default `neko` will crawl your feeds every 60 minutes while the interface is running, but if you want to manually crawl from the command line --
+Update feeds from the command line with --

     $ neko --update